Sushma97/Distributed-group-membership/README.md

 Since we are treating crash and leave as the same, by removing the member from membership list, for rejoin it's the same process as joining a new machine.

 ### Logging
+Logs are located in `/srv/mp2_logs/` with a name of either `introducer.log` or `member.log` depending on what was run.
+Logs contain membership updates, as well as info on messages.

 ## Instructions